oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ngw_data    = null
 ```

 In the route rule, use\_sgw is set as true which indicates that the route rule is being used to attach a Service gateway.
 The sgw\_data is then used to target the Service gateway that was defined in the previous tasks.
-The rest of the variables are then sent to null and false since those values are not needed to indetify a Service gateway.
+The rest of the variables are then sent to null and false since those values are not needed to identify a Service gateway.

-**5. Defining a Route Table with a Nat Gateway for the Private Subnet**

-Copy the variable strings below and paste it into the second set of empty curly brackets within the route_rules list of the oci-priv-rt data block.
+12. Copy the variable strings below and paste it into the second set of empty curly brackets within the route_rules list of the oci-priv-rt data block.

 ```
 <copy>